axdg/gulp-use/README.md

 ### Splitting fasta files

 The [fasta](https://en.wikipedia.org/wiki/FASTA_format) file format is the de facto standard for serialization of DNA or protein sequences in bioinformatics.
 The format is quite simple; each file may contain one or more DNA/protein sequences.
-Each sequence must be preceded by a 'header' line which begins with a less-than cahracter '>' followed by any number of identifiers, which are typically delimited by a pipe '|' character.
+Each sequence must be preceded by a 'header' line which begins with a less-than character '>' followed by any number of identifiers, which are typically delimited by a pipe '|' character.
 Since some software packages output multiple sequences per file, whereas other packages require a single sequence per file, it is sometimes necessary to split a single file into several.

 The following gulp task will split a .fasta file containing multiple sequences into multiple files containing one sequence each.
 The filename for each of the new files is derived from the [gi](http://www.ncbi.nlm.nih.gov/Sitemap/sequenceIDs.html) number in the header for that sequence.